liambll/blog-archive/_posts/2017-07-26-graphical-model.markdown

 "A probabilistic graphical model (PGM) is a probabilistic model that uses a graph to express the conditional dependence structure between random variables."
 Probabilistic graphical model is a marriage of Bayesian Statistics and Machine Learning.

 ## 1. Description
 Probabilistic graphical models use a graph-based representation of a set of independences among random variables.
-There two common branches of graphical models:
+There two general branches of graphical models:
 * Directed graphical model, or Bayesian Network: represents a set of random variables and their conditional dependencies using a directed acyclic graph:
 <div class="imgcap">
 <div >